ipfs/ipfs-docs/docs/concepts/ipld.md

 # The InterPlanetary Linked Data (IPLD) model

-The Interplanetary Linked Data (IPLD) model is a set of [specifications](https://github.com/ipld/specs) that unifies all data models that link data with hashes.
-This allows for interoperable protocols.
-For example, you can reference a GitHub commit to a Bitcoin transaction.
+The Interplanetary Linked Data (IPLD) model is a single namespace for all hash-inspired protocols.
+This allows for interoperable data formats.
+For example, you can reference a Git commit to a Bitcoin transaction.

+As mentioned in the [specifications](https://github.com/ipld/specs), the goal of IPLD is to enable decentralized data-structures that are universally addressable and linkable which in turn will enable more decentralized applications.
+These data-structures allow us to do for data what URLs and links did for HTML web pages.

 IPFS, Bitcoin and other applications use hash-linked data structures ([Merkle trees](https://docs-beta.ipfs.io/concepts/merkle-dag/)) to verify data integrity.
-However, each protocol has a slightly different format.
-IPLD's goal is to provide a hash-chain format for distributed data structures.
+However, each protocol has a very different format.
+IPLD's goal is to provide a data layer definition that allows linking different content-addressed data types.

-IPLD concerns itself with the data layer of the distributed web.
-It beings with how data is encoded and decoded.
-IPLD's [Data Model](https://github.com/ipld/specs) includes standard types such as booleans, integers, lists, etc., which are easily representable by common programming languages.

 ## Where does IPLD fit in?